Repair and Resource Scheduling in Unbalanced Distribution Systems using Neighborhood Search: Solution Algorithm

-} The objective (\ref{Pre_obj}) consists of two parts: 1- minimizing the distances between the damaged components assigned to the crews; 2- limiting the number of times a crew goes back to the depot to pick up additional resources by using a penalty term.
-The term $d_{m,n,c}$ is divided by two since it is symmetric; i.e., $d_{m,n,c}=d_{n,m,c}$.
-Constraints (\ref{Pre_assignL})-(\ref{Pre_assignT}) assign each damaged component to one crew.
-The amount of resources the crew can carry is limited by the crew's capacity in (\ref{Pre-Capacity}).
-Binary variable $z_{w,c}$ is equal to 1 if a crew requires additional resources, in such case, the crew goes back to the depot to pickup more resources.
+} {The objective (\ref{Pre_obj}) consists of four parts.
+The first two terms minimize the expected time of the last repair for the line crews ($\mathcal{L}^L$) and tree crews ($\mathcal{L}^T$).
+The variables $\mathcal{L}^L$ and $\mathcal{L}^T$ are defined in constraints (\ref{working_hrs_line}) and (\ref{working_hrs_tree}), respectively.
+The third term in (\ref{Pre_obj}) is a penalty cost used to limit the number of times a crew goes back to the depot to pick up additional resources.
+The fourth term $\bar{tr}$ is the maximum travel time for the crews.} Constraints (\ref{Pre_assignL})-(\ref{Pre_assignT}) assign each damaged component to one crew.
+The amount of resources a crew can carry is limited by the crew's capacity in (\ref{Pre-Capacity}).
+Binary variable $z_{w,c}$ is equal to 1 if a crew requires additional resources.
+In such case, the crew goes back to the depot to pick up the required resources.
 Constraint (\ref{z<delta}) states that the crews can go back to the depot they started from.
-We set the penalty term $\mathcal{P}_{w,c}$ to be two times of the value of the maximum distance between the depot and the assigned damage components, as defined in (\ref{Penalty_distance}).
+We set the penalty term $\mathcal{P}_{w,c}$ to be equal to the maximum travel time between the depot and the assigned damage components, as defined in (\ref{Penalty_distance}).
 The big $M$ constant is added so that the penalty term equals 0 if the crew does not go back to the depot for additional resources.
 The crews must use the resources available in the depot as enforced by (\ref{ResC<ResD}).
-Constraint (\ref{ResC>AL_R}) indicates that the number of resources the crew have should be enough to repair the assigned damaged components.
-Constraints (\ref{PreDist1})-(\ref{PreDist4}) are used to identify the distances between the damaged components that are assigned to each crew.
-If components $m$ and $n$ are assigned to crew $c$, then $d_{m,n,c}\ge D_{m,n}$.
-Since this is a minimization problem, $d_{m,n,c}=D_{m,n}$ if $A^L_{m,c}=A^L_{n,c}=1$.
+Constraint (\ref{ResC>AL_R}) indicates that the number of resources crew $c$ has should be enough to repair the assigned damaged components. {Constraints (\ref{PreDist1})-(\ref{PreDist4}) are used to identify the maximum travel time between the damaged components that are assigned to each crew.
+If components $m$ and $n$ are assigned to crew $c$, then $\bar{tr} \ge tr_{m,n}$.}